Patrick Vieira not losing sleep over Wilfried Zaha contract talks

 Wilfried Zaha’s contract talks are not troubling Crystal Palace boss Patrick Vieira, who wants more consistency from his talismanic forward.

-Zaha netted his team-leading fifth goal of the season in the Eagles’ 2-1 comeback win over Wolves to seal Palace’s second straight victory at Selhurst Park.
+Zaha, the Eagles’ top scorer, netted his fifth goal of the season in the 2-1 comeback win over Wolves which sealed Palace’s second successive victory at Selhurst Park.

 The Ivory Coast international’s five-year contract with Palace comes to an end next summer but Vieira brushed aside any suggestion that the deal’s impending expiry was keeping him up at night.